Welcome to Isbjörn of Sweden | Free shipping over 100 EUR / 200 USD

 4. Air emission – less air pollution for a better climate

-Each process step of textile production causes air emission.
-The reasons why this is so include the effects of the deployed raw fabrics, the chemicals or other resources.
+Each process step of textile production causes air emissions.
+The reasons why this so includes the effects of the deployed raw fabrics, the chemicals, or other resources.
 Moreover, the factory’s facilities or the energy production are also factors.
-The bluesign® system effects on all areas and process steps by directly targeting at the basis: the selection of the raw materials and the chemical products.
+The bluesign® system effects on all areas and process steps by directly targeting the basis: the selection of the raw materials and the chemical products.

 It specifies the strict selection criteria for substances and components having an emission impact.
 The aim is to reduce CO2 emissions within the company’s sphere of influence as well as during the subsequent process steps.
 Exhaust air has to be cleaned and recycled by adequate environmental technology.
 This is the essential condition in order to reduce greenhouse gas emissions and to make an active contribution to climate protection.